Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

    centralPrivateKey: <Private key for the service account on Central>
 ```

->Note : Private Key and Public Key must be encoded in base64.
+{{% alert title="Note" color="primary" %}}Private Key and Public Key must be encoded in base64. {{% /alert %}}

-Refer to [Amplify Agents](/docs/configuration/amplify-agents) to connect Amplify agent to Amplify platform.
+Refer to [Amplify Agents](/docs/configuration/amplify-agents) to connect the Amplify agent to the Amplify platform.

-## Install APIM Helm chart
+## Install the APIM Helm chart

+To install the APIM Helm chart:

-Create the target namespace on the cluster:
+1. Create the target namespace on the cluster:

 ```bash
 kubectl create namespace open-banking-apim
 ```

-Install the APIM  helm charts:
+2. Install the APIM helm charts:

 ```bash
 helm install apim open-banking-apim -n open-banking-apim
 ```

-Check that the status of the helm command is deployed:
+3. Check that the status of the helm command is deployed:

 ```console
    NAME: apim